byu-cce270/content/docs/unit3/02_numpy/numpy_hw.md

 To understand better what is happening we are going to plot modified equations.
 They need to be modified because there is not a way to show three dimensional lines; however, the second set of linear equation given should have the same solutions for the remaining variables.

-7. Create the x plot points using the numpy function linspace.
+7. Create the x plot points using the numpy function arrange or linspace.
 Zero to twenty is a good range for this assignment.
 8. Solve each of our linear equation for y and input those formulas as variable y_1, y_2, and y_3 respectively.
 9. Plot the three linear equations with the values for x and y.
 This will need to be done on three lines of code for y_1, y_2, and y_3.
 Notice that the intersection of these lines is at x = 12 and y = 15.
 10. Write comments explaining your code because even the best coders forget what their code does.